nocproject/noc/docs/manifest/index.md

 ## Our Virtues

+## Our Virtues

+Our project is built on the following core principles:

-1. **Open-source** — all project source codes are open and available under the [BSD license](../license.md).
-The product can be used for free.
+1. **Open-source**: All project source codes are open and available under the [BSD license](../license.md).
-2. **Vendor-agnostic** — our solution works equally well with equipment from different vendors.
+2. **Vendor-agnostic**: Our solution works seamlessly with equipment from different vendors.
 Beyond the integration layer, the system core is vendor-independent.
-3. **Inventory First** — effective monitoring and management are impossible without proper inventory.
-We focus on inventory information and ways to keep it up to date.
+3. **Inventory First**: Effective monitoring and management start with accurate inventory.
+We focus on maintaining up-to-date inventory information.
-4. **Discovery** — the inventory database is populated and reconciled with the actual network state.
+4. **Discovery**: Our inventory database is continually populated and reconciled with the actual network state.
-5. **Policy-based management** — no need to configure monitoring for each element individually.
-Once inventory information is aligned, policies define what and how to monitor and manage.
+5. **Policy-based Management**: Policies, rather than individual configurations, define monitoring and management once inventory information is aligned.
-6. **Single point of truth** — the system is the source of true and accurate information about assets and their current state.
+6. **Single Point of Truth**: Our system provides accurate, reliable information about assets and their current state.
-7. **Scalability** — the system scales from simple labs with a few devices to networks with millions of elements.
+7. **Scalability**: The system scales from small labs to networks with millions of elements.
-8. **Ease of development** — standard and widely used tools are utilized.
+8. **Ease of Development**: We use standard, widely-adopted tools for ease of development.
-9. **Collaborative solution** for common network operation issues.
+9. **Collaborative Solution**: We address common network operation issues through collaboration.